vkinnune/roger-skyline-1/README.md

 Open the sudoers file in `etc/sudoers` and uncomment this line: `# %wheel ALL=(ALL) ALL`.

+Use `:w !sudo tee %` for writing read only files in vim.

 To test if it works:
 ```
 su user